 An amber is a chocolate agouti.
 It is not an ARBA accepted color.
 It has an orange appearance with chocolate tipping.
 I like to call it a "rusty" color.

+Note that nonextension, which is your fawns, also obliterates the under color band on your lynx.
+The difference between a wide band and a fawn is that the wide band has clearly defined rings on the topside, as explained in the picture previous this.
 This is a picture of the agouti bands on the amber.
 You can very clearly see that she's tipped in chocolate over a weak orange band over a slate blue under color.
 In retrospect, I wish I would have grabbed one of my better ambers.
 As with the lynx, you're looking for an equal distribution of intermediate color to under color on an amber.
 Y'know, once I have my army to submit the code of development for them.
+This picture has a overhead side by side comparison of a wide band lynx (left) to a SOP lynx (right).
+The wide band lynx produced the SOP lynx, and I believe make very nice lynx, so don't be discouraged when you get wide band or even darkly colored lynx in your herds.
+Just know that you can't actually show either of them.

 As you can see, there isn't a whole lot of visual difference between the two of them.
 It's kind of why I forgot I had a wide band lynx in my barn.
 A wide band lynx IS a little darker than an SOP lynx because the tipping is heavier, but tipping is such a fickle thing even on an SOP lynx that it's difficult to tell.
 That's why you check the belly bands.
+This is a better picture of the wide band lynx (left) next to the SOP lynx (right).

 Here it's really noteworthy that her lilac tipping obliterates any hint of fawn intermediate color, whereas it shines through on the SOP lynx.
+Another comparison of the wide band lynx (left) to the SOP lynx (right).

 While I did show a better picture of her bands earlier, this is the only shot I got of the SOP lynx's bands.
 You can see how much more equal the intermediate band is to the under color band.
 You can also see how bright his under color is.
 That bright white is desired.
 The lilac tipping isn't its own wide band of lilac, either.
 It's there subtly enough to give him a lynx - frosted - appearance.
+In this picture, I have the wide band lynx (left), the SOP lynx (middle), and my blue fawn (right).
+Unfortunately, I don't have a lilac fawn on hand to make things a little more even, but it's close enough.

 Why is a blue fawn close enough to a lilac fawn?
 Both the blue fawn and lilac fawn are nonextension colors on a dilute (opal and lynx) base.
 That means the main color shown is fawn.
 On chocolate and black based animals, you get your reds.
 A chocolate based red is actually desired over a black based red because it's less smutty.
 Well, it's the same concept with fawns.
 A blue fawn is smuttier than a lilac fawn.
 So you get a smutty fawn to work with here.